keshav-code-space/coding-journey/Arrays/Sqrt(x).md

 ## Problem

-simple use of inbuilt function.
+simple use of inbuilt function but try to do it using not the inbuilt function 🙂.

+Given a non-negative integer `x`, return the square root of `x` rounded down to the nearest integer.

+You must not use any built-in exponent function or operator.

 **LeetCode Link:** https://leetcode.com/problems/sqrtx/